 B. The role of the Prime Minister and his Minister of the Army

-It should not be forgotten, however, that this presidential preponderance is to be put into perspective by the role of the government, which according to Article 20 of the Constitution must determine and conduct the policy of the Nation, assigning to the Prime Minister responsibility for national defence in Article 21.
+It should not be forgotten, however, that this presidential preponderance is to be put into perspective by the role of the government, which according to Article 20 of the Constitution must determine and conduct the policy of the Nation, assigning to the Prime Minister responsibility for national defense in Article 21.

-This was most evident in the cases of cohabitation in theFifth Republic, in 1986, 1993 and 1997: it was then the consensus between the President and the Prime Minister that was sought and achieved to determine the allocation of key defence posts.
+This was most evident in the cases of cohabitation in theFifth Republic, in 1986, 1993 and 1997: it was then the consensus between the President and the Prime Minister that was sought and achieved to determine the allocation of key defense posts.

 C. The three supports of the Ministry of the Armed Forces

 Three bodies depend on the Minister of the Armed Forces:

 - The Chief of Staff of the Armed Forces (who heads three chiefs: navy, army, and air force)

 - The Delegate General for Armaments

 The Chief of Staff is the government’s military advisor.
 He manages all inter-army, air-sea-land relations.
 He has authority for capability choices and defines the needs of the armed forces.
 Finally, he is responsible for military intelligence, foreign affairs within the defense sector, and strategy and doctrine.